Miami RedHawks: Rugby

+Boxing

+The Miami University boxing team competes in the Midwest Collegiate Boxing Association of the National Collegiate Boxing Association, a subset of USA Boxing dedicated to college boxing.
+The team competes from August to April each school year and has had regional and national medalists in the NCBA tournaments, as well as some boxers being named All-American.
+The current head coach is Coach Eric Buller, Pd.D, who works at Miami as the Director of the Harry T. Wilks Leadership Institute and arrived here in 2011.
+Prior to his arrival, he was the Assistant Coach of the Boxing team at the United States Military Academy and won a team Collegiate National Championship in 2008.
+He is a Level II USA Boxing Certified Coach and serves as the President for the National Collegiate Boxing Association.
+He is a two-time Miami Club Sports Coach/Advisor of the Year and was the 2016 NCBA National Coach of the Year.
+Coach Mike Argadine coached Miami Boxing for many years after his graduation from Miami.
+Coach Argadine, and his assistant coach Christopher Lee, stepped down after the 2011-2012 season as Head Coach.

 Discontinued sports

-Wrestling

 At one time, Miami had a very competitive wrestling program.
-They won eight Mid-American Conference Titles (1961, 1964, 1965, 1967, 1968, 1984, 1991 & 1992) and produced 51 NCAA qualifiers who earned 81 qualifications to the NCAA Division I tournament.
-Seven of their wrestlers earned All American status with HWT Mike Holcomb placing twice (5th in 1982, 3rd in 1984).
+They won eight Mid-American Conference titles (1961, 1964, 1965, 1967, 1968, 1984, 1991 and 1992) and produced 51 NCAA qualifiers who earned 81 qualifications to the NCAA Division I tournament.
+Seven of their wrestlers earned All-American status, with HWT Mike Holcomb placing twice (5th in 1982, 3rd in 1984).

 The program was reinstalled as a club sport by Seth Preisler in 2002.
 In 2003, the club team took second in their regional tournament.

 Team name

-Before the early 1930s, the Miami University nicknames were interchangeable, including the Miami Boys, the Big Reds, and the Reds and Whites.
-The first glimpse of the Miami University "Redskins" was in 1928, when a Miami student referred to their team as the "Big Red-Skinned Warriors".
-By 1931, the Redskins had stuck as the Miami University nickname, and was the official nickname of the Miami University athletics program for nearly seventy years.
+Miami's athletic teams had several nicknames, including the Miami Boys, the Big Reds, and the Reds and Whites.
+In 1928, a Miami student referred to their team as the "Big Red-Skinned Warriors".
+Miami Publicity Director R.J.
+McGinnis coined the nickname Redskins and by 1931, the Redskins had become the official nickname of the Miami University athletics program.

-In the 1992–1994 academic year, at the urging from students in the Honors College by Gregory T. Wilkins, who went to the Oklahoma-based Miami Tribe for support, the Miami University Redskins officially changed their names to the "RedHawks", which they remain today.
-It was during the 1997–1998 basketball season that the new mascot of Miami, Swoop the Redhawk, was revealed during a game.
+In 1996, the Miami Tribe of Oklahoma, which works with the university on Native American relations, withdrew its support for the nickname.
+The board of trustees voted to change the nickname to the RedHawks in 1997.
+The athletics teams' new mascot, Swoop the RedHawk, was revealed during a men's basketball game against Xavier University on December 7, 1997.